-VAT is normally payable on importation of goods or removal of goods from Bond.
-VAT may be deferred in certain instances as follows:
+VAT is payable on importation of goods or removal of goods from Bond on goods that attract VAT.
+VAT may be deferred in certain instances.

 What is deferment of VAT?

 Deferment of VAT is an officially sanctioned temporary postponement of paying VAT on importation of specified goods of a capital nature imported by companies in the manufacturing, agriculture, mining, aviation transport and health sectors.
 The goods should have been imported for own use by the importer.

 Value of Equipment (US$)

 - It is granted on application to the Commissioner.

 - Any person who produces proof to the satisfaction of the Commissioner that he or she has imported goods of a capital nature or approved medical equipment for his or her own use